akshayballal95/personal_website/src/lib/assets/projects/Dino_Game.md

 <br>

-The project was documented in a detailed [blog post](https://www.akshaymakes.com/blogs/pytorch), which included information on the training process, the architecture of the deep learning model, and the implementation of the game bot.
+The project is documented in a detailed [blog post](https://www.akshaymakes.com/blogs/pytorch), which includes information on the training process, the architecture of the deep learning model, and the implementation of the game bot.
 This project demonstrates the power of AI and its potential applications in gaming and other fields.

 <br>